EthanJWright/vs-tasks.nvim/README.md

-lua require("telescope").extensions.vstask.history() -- search history of tasks lua require("telescope").extensions.vstask.close() -- close the task runner (if toggleterm) lua require("telescope").extensions.vstask.jobs() -- view and manage background tasks (Enter to kill)
+lua require("telescope").extensions.vstask.history() -- search history of tasks lua require("telescope").extensions.vstask.close() -- close the task runner (if toggleterm) lua require("telescope").extensions.vstask.jobs() -- view and manage background tasks (Enter to kill) lua require("telescope").extensions.vstask.run() -- open menu to type cli cmd and run it with standard bindings
 ```

 You can also configure themes and pass options to the picker